-1 And the men of Ephraim said to him, "Why have you treated us thus, that you did not call us when you went to fight with the Midianites?"
+1 And the men of Ephraim said to him, "Why have you treated us like this, not calling for us when you went to fight with the Midianites?"
 And they chided with him sharply.
 2 And he said to them, "What have I done now in comparison of you?
 Is the gleaning of the grapes of Ephraim not better than the vintage of Abiezer?
 3 God has delivered into your hands the princes of Midian, Oreb and Zeeb.
 And what was I able to do in comparison of you?"
 Then, when he had said that, their anger toward him abated.

 4 And Gideon came to the Jordan and passed over—he and the three hundred men who were with him—faint, yet pursuing them.
 5 And he said to the men of Succoth, "Give, I pray you, loaves of bread to the people who follow me, for they are faint, and I am pursuing Zebah and Zalmunna, kings of Midian."
 6 And the princes of Succoth said, "Are the hands of Zebah and Zalmunna now in your hand that we should give bread to your army?"
 7 And Gideon said, "Therefore, when the LORD has delivered Zebah and Zalmunna into my hand, then I will tear your flesh with the thorns of the wilderness and with briers."
 8 And he went up from there to Penuel and spoke to them likewise.
 And the men of Penuel answered him as the men of Succoth had answered him.
 9 And he spoke also to the men of Penuel, saying, "When I come back in peace, I will break down this tower."